watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 #### Step 3: Browse the target website.
 With everything set up, now visit the target real website, and see what your browser would say.
-As shown in the screen shots below, the browser will display a warning.
+As shown in the screen shots below, the browser will display a warning when accessing https://www.example.com.

 Figure 2 shows the Apache2 Ubuntu Default Page displayed when accessing http://www.example.com.
 This indicates that the browser request is being directed to our server, confirming the DNS redirection is working.